 Here's what you'll need:

-- A hand/hobby drill (an adjustable chuck might be needed to hold shank of mounted felt bob)
+- A rotary tool such as a Dremel (an adjustable chuck might be needed to hold the shank of the mounted felt bob)

 - Rubber silicone polishers in varying grades - possibly wheel or knife edge shape if you want to polish a large area of scratches.
-Cylinder and bullet will localise your polishing.
+The cylinder and bullet will localise your polishing.
 A mixed bag of each shape might be a good idea.

-Attach your silicone polisher to the relevant mandrel and place in your drill.
+Attach your silicone polisher to the relevant mandrel and place it in your drill.

 Applying little pressure make sure not to exceed 7,000 - 10,000 RPM.

 Work your way through the grades i.e. begin by using a black polisher (medium grade) for instance then follow that with a blue (fine) and then a pink (extra fine) until you've achieved the finish you desire and the mark in the glass is no longer visible.

 Helpful note: These EVE silicone polishers are commonly used to polish metals for your jewellery work as well as add depth to glass engraving and polish cabochons.
 However, they are also useful for numerous jobs around the home such as removing paint from door handles, hinges and fixtures and fittings.